frangcalzada/SuperHeroAPI/README.md

 API CRUD Application with .NET 7 and Entity Framework

-In this project we see:
+In this project, I use:
 1. C#
 2. .NET 7
 3. Entity Framework